bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

     });
 {% endhighlight %}

 Then a query can be sent using the `client.execute` function.
 That's it!
 Pretty easy.
 You have to find by yourself the structure of the returned data but that should not be too difficult, it uses the JSON format.
-For each vertex the data is organized as a dictionary with keys `id`, `label`, `type` and `properties`.
+For each vertex, the data is organized as a dictionary with keys `id`, `label`, `type` and `properties`.
 The value associated to `properties` is again a dictionary with all property names as keys, and values being lists.

 # Writing to the database

 I have used the [code from the javascript tutorial](https://github.com/Azure-Samples/azure-cosmos-db-graph-nodejs-getting-started) to insert some data to the database.
-I wanted to know the speed for loading data into the graph.
+I wanted to know the speed of loading data into the graph.
 This can only be done by sending Gremlin requests to the server.
 You have to insert one node at a time (one per gremlin query).
 Typically, it is of the following form:

 ~~~ javascript
 var gremlin_query = "g.addV('person').property('name', name)"